-Note that Gouilleux and co-workers were the first to use pulsed field gradients and to implement spatially-encoded pulse sequences on a benchtop spectrometer, which allowed access to experiments such as DOSY and Ultrafast COSY; see a review in Gouilleux et al. (2020).
-On another side, King et al. have demonstrated the performance of the Ultrafast multidimensional Laplace NMR - based also on spatial encoding - on a low field, single-sided magnet, to derive T_1 - T_2 and D- T_2 correlation maps (King et al., 2016, 2018).
+Note that Gouilleux and co-workers were the first to use pulsed field gradients and to implement spatially encoded pulse sequences on a low magnetic field spectrometer, which allowed access to experiments such as DOSY and ultra-fast COSY; see a review in Gouilleux et al. (2020).
+On the other hand, King et al. have demonstrated the performance of ultrafast multidimensional Laplace NMR - based also on spatial encoding - on a low-field, single-sided magnet to derive $T_1$ - $T_2$ and D- $T_2$ correlation maps (King et al., 2016, 2018).
+This method reveals its full potential when used with DNP hyperpolarized species.

 For this study, we used the pulse sequence depicted in Fig. 4a.
-It contains an rf offet switch: the first value, ω_B , is centered on the Xe@cryptophanes region (i.e. around 45 ppm), while the second value, ω_A , is applied on-resonance with the free xenon frequency.
-Such a sequence is not intended to provide the full Z-spectrum (saturation at the free xenon frequency would be disastrous for hyperpolarization), but is prone to reveal the presence of caged xenon (cf. Boutin et al. (2013) for details).
+It contains an rf offset switch: the first value, $\omega_B$ , is centered on the Xe@cryptophanes region (i.e., around 45 ppm), while the second value, $\omega_A$ , is applied on-resonance with the free xenon frequency.
+Such a sequence is not intended to provide the full Z spectrum (saturation at the free xenon frequency would be disastrous for hyperpolarization) but is prone to revealing the presence of caged xenon (cf. Boutin et al., 2013, for details).

-Figure 4b displays an 129Xe UFZ-spectrum recorded on the cryptophane mixture at 11.7 Tesla and 295 K.
+Figure 4b displays an Xe UFZ spectrum recorded on the cryptophane mixture at 11.7 T and 295 K.

-The apparent chemical shift splitting between the two dips can be measured at 25.4 ppm, which well corresponds to the real chemical shift splitting of 10 ppm when the ratio between the saturation and acquisition gradients is considered (see Theoretical part).
-The dip corresponding to Xe@2 is broader than that of Xe@1, which can be explained by a faster xenon in-out exchange.
+The apparent chemical shift splitting between the two dips can be measured at 25.4 ppm, which corresponds well to the real chemical shift splitting of 10 ppm when the ratio between the saturation and acquisition gradients is considered (see the theoretical part).
+The dip corresponding to Xe@2